 Finally, Dr. Bartman is Co-Director of the Clinical Fellowship in Quality and Safety Leadership, a unique 2-year-long program to train the next generation of quality and safety leaders.
 This program provides intense, hands-on experiences in every aspect of quality and safety at Nationwide Children's, and in conjunction with the Fisher School of Business at Ohio State University leads to a Master’s degree as well as other certifications.

-He is active in multiple regional, state-wide, and national quality improvement organizations including Ohio Better Births Outcomes, Ohio Perinatal Quality Improvement Consortium, Children's Hospital Neonatal Consortium, Children's Hospital Association Quality and Safety Leaders, and Solutions for Patient Safety.
+He is active in multiple national quality improvement organizations including the Children's Hospital Neonatal Consortium, Children's Hospital Association Quality and Safety Leaders, and Solutions for Patient Safety.
 He frequently teaches and has provided keynote addresses at national meetings on quality and safety techniques, and is on the editorial board of Pediatric Quality and Safety.

 Date of Appointment at Nationwide Children’s Hospital: 07/18/2011

 - Neonatal-Perinatal Medicine

 |Fellowship||University of California San Francisco School of M||Date Completed: 07/31/2003|

 |Residency||University of California San Francisco School of M||Date Completed: 06/30/1999|

 |Medical School||Temple University School of Medicine||Date Completed: 05/31/1996|